 While the Teeth-in-a-Day implant system does rely on a bridge to produce results, this bridge is supported by implants.
 Tooth-supported bridges, on the other hand, are supported by any remaining teeth.
 Unfortunately, to get this bridge to fit over the teeth, the teeth must be ground down to remove the enamel.
 This permanently damages the teeth, meaning that if the bridge were to be removed, the teeth would not be healthy enough to stand on their own.

 What’s more, tooth-supported bridges make it extremely difficult to clean the teeth underneath.
 Over time, food particles and bacteria can make their way underneath the bridge and to the teeth.
-Because Norman and Moore patients are unable to floss or brush under the bridge, decay can run rampant, eventually requiring the remaining teeth to be pulled.
+Because Norman, Moore and Oklahoma City metro area patients are unable to floss or brush under the bridge, decay can run rampant, eventually requiring the remaining teeth to be pulled.
 This gives tooth-supported bridges a far lesser lifespan than implants.

 Choose Dr. Brooks for Dental Implants in Norman and Moore

-Patients in the Norman and Moore areas should strongly consider scheduling their dental implant consultation appointment with Dr. Perry Brooks or Dr. Seth Brooks.
+Patients in the Norman, Moore and Oklahoma City metro areas should strongly consider scheduling their dental implant consultation appointment with Dr. Perry Brooks or Dr. Seth Brooks.

 They are an expert in the field of oral surgery and has helped numerous patients achieve the smiles of their dreams.
 To learn more and schedule a free consultation with CBCT and digital impressions